Bluehost vs Squarespace 2025: which is better?

 I didn’t particularly like this – my question was very simple and even had the answer suggested in it.
 The agent could’ve just replied yes.
 Meanwhile, the article to which I was redirected was a tiny bit confusing.

-So while I did help immediately, it wasn’t a 100% excellent experience.
+So while I did receive help immediately, it wasn’t a 100% excellent experience.

-Meanwhile, Squarespace has a 24/7 email ticket and Monday to Friday; 4 AM to 8 PM EDT live chat support.
+Squarespace offers 24/7 email support and live chat support from Monday to Friday, 4 AM to 8 PM EDT.
 In order to reach either of the options, you’ll first need to go through a couple of questions and knowledge base suggestions.
 But that doesn’t take long.

 I opted for a chat and was connected to the agent immediately.
 Once again, very good experience regarding this.

 I wanted to know if yearly discounts are permanent.
 At first, the agent didn’t understand and suggested that promotions are a one-off thing.
-But I specified the question and got a quick answer, complimented by a link.
+But I specified the question and got a quick answer with a link.

 I really liked that the agent answered the questions himself and included links for more information.
 That’s very different from Bluehost.